 Another critical factor is quality.
 Here at Nuxeo we do a great job on continuous integration.
 Each time we develop something, it’s tested thoroughly.
 External developers should also use these continuous integration tools, including function and performance tests.
 Nuxeo provides a framework and tools to help developers who want to work with Nuxeo to ensure quality.
 I’ve seen clients who haven’t taken the time to do this and believe me, it makes a huge difference.

 What are some of the types of projects you’ve worked on?
 There have been many different types.
-One that I’m working on now is with an insurance company.
+One that I’m working on now a content management project for an insurance company.
 They want to use Nuxeo to store and manage their client’s contracts.
 Another big client is working in the commercial food industry and they are using Nuxeo to store all of the labels that appear on every food product you buy, from logos to ingredient labels.
 Also, in the education sector, there are many organizations that have used the platform to integrate social collaboration into their solutions.

 One that was very impressive was for HEC Paris, the French Business Management School.
 They needed a platform that enabled their faculty and students to interact, something that would allow teachers to upload lesson material as well as enable students to download assignments, upload their exercises, and check answers.
 We did a great job on creating a user interface that they wanted, which was something completely different than the standard Nuxeo DM interface.
 They wanted more of an intranet site, but with all the backend features, rights management, and versioning that a CMS could handle.
 I wouldn’t have thought of using Nuxeo for this type of deployment, but it was a great idea and worked very well.